dongguacute/dongguacute/README.md

 > ## **📖About me**

 **Hello everyone, my name is Melon Winter.
 I am a 14-year-old junior high school student,born on August 30, 2010.
 I like to write programs and i am good at c++ and python.
 I can also write microcontroller programs and webpage programs.
-I like to buy good-looking products. clothes, like jk uniforms, Gudupao Spark Studio member, suffers from bipolar disorder, severe depression, severe anxiety, may not be optimistic sometimes, hope to get better in the future**
+I like to buy good-looking products. clothes, Gudupao Spark member, suffers from bipolar disorder, severe depression, severe anxiety, may not be optimistic sometimes, hope to get better in the future**

 > ## **🧋My GitHub statistics**